intuit-archive/ReplayZero/README.md

 A lightweight, localized interface to API recording and test generation.
 Automatically turn local web traffic from __*your application*__ into functional test scenarios.
 Replay Zero generates [Karate](https://intuit.github.io/karate/) scenarios by default, but the generation process utilizes a templating engine that allows extension to any HTTP-based test format.

+**NOTE:** Replay Zero may be a web proxy, but **DO NOT USE IN PRODUCTION... yet.** This tool was originally made specifically with a developer laptop as the target environment (this can be seen in sample flows below), and should only be viewed as a developer productivity / testing assistant for now.

 ## Quickstart

 ### How does it work